Course Director of LLB

 School/Division:Law and Social Sciences / Law

-Between 2006-2014 Alan was in full time practice at the bar.
-Alan earned a reputation for prepared, realistic and persuasive advocacy.
-Alan’s regular instruction covered a wide range of criminal cases including serious violent and sexual offences.
+Between 2006-2014 Alan was in full time practice at the bar, where he earned a reputation for prepared, realistic and persuasive advocacy.
+Alan’s regular instructions covered a wide range of criminal cases including serious violent and sexual offences.

-Between 2007-2014 whilst in full time practice at the bar Alan was a visiting lecturer at LSBU.
-From September 2014 Alan became a full time law lecturer.
-He is committed to London South Bank Universities desire to provide a quality legal education that is embedded in the wider legal and local community.
-Alan is keen to promote the existing overlap that between the academic and practitioner communities.
+Alan was a visiting lecturer at LSBU whilst in full time practice at the bar.
+In September 2014 Alan became a full time law lecturer and maintains a practice at the Bar.
+He is committed to London South Bank University’s desire to provide a quality legal education that is embedded in the wider legal and local community.
+Alan is keen to promote the existing overlap between the academic and practitioner communities.

 On the LLB Alan’s teaching areas cover: